Goldilocks RL: Tuning Task Difficulty to Escape Sparse Rewards for Reasoning: Experiments and Results

 \subsection{Student Training Dynamics and Analysis}

 In this section, we examine the comparative training dynamics of the Goldilocks Student model relative to the GRPO baseline (for more figures see Appendix~\ref{app:more_figures}).
 To understand the mechanism behind the improved performance, we first examine the evolution of the training success rate.
-Figure \ref{fig:avg_reward} compares the average of $r_{\text{validation}}$.
-Goldilocks exhibits a steeper slope, indicating accelerated learning.
-Moreover, the vertical offset confirms our sampling objective: the Teacher actively prioritizes questions where $p_q$ is closer to $0.5$, thereby maximizing the variance and learning signal.
+Figure~\ref{fig:reward_stats} compares the average $r_{\text{ver}}$ and its standard deviation.
+The average reward of Goldilocks exhibits a steeper slope, indicating accelerated learning.
+Moreover, the vertical offset confirms our sampling objective: the Teacher actively prioritizes questions where $p_q$ is closer to $0.5$, thereby maximizing the variance and learning signal, which is further confirmed by the consistently higher reward standard deviation shown in Figure~\ref{fig:dyn_reward_std}.

-As shown in Figure \ref{fig:dyn_reward_std}, the Goldilocks maintains a consistently higher reward standard deviation.
-Consequently, as seen in Figure \ref{fig:dyn_zero_var}, our method significantly reduces the fraction of questions with zero variance in their reward group (i.e., questions with $p_q(1-p_q)=0$, leading to zero gradients during GRPO).
-This ensures that the optimizer rarely wastes computation on samples that yield zero learning signal.

-The impact of active selection on the optimization landscape is quantified through the gradient norm dynamics.
-By prioritizing samples with higher uncertainty, Goldilocks maintains significantly larger gradient norms compared to the baseline (Figure \ref{fig:dyn_grad_norm}).
-This stronger signal helps prevent optimization stagnation and ensures that the model performs more effective parameter updates per compute step, accelerating the learning process.
-This observation empirically validates the theoretical result derived in \cref{eq:grad_derivation_norm}, where we showed that the gradient norm maintains a linear relationship with the utility score $\sqrt{p_q (1 - p_q)}$.
+By prioritizing samples with higher uncertainty, Goldilocks significantly reduces the fraction of questions with zero variance (i.e., $p_q(1-p_q)=0$, leading to zero gradients during GRPO), as shown in Figure~\ref{fig:dyn_zero_var}, ensuring the optimizer rarely wastes computation on uninformative samples.
+Consequently, as shown in Figure~\ref{fig:dyn_grad_norm}, Goldilocks maintains significantly larger gradient norms compared to the baseline, preventing optimization stagnation and ensuring more effective parameter updates per compute step.
+This empirically validates the theoretical result of Eq.~\eqref{eq:grad_derivation_norm}, where we showed that the gradient norm scales linearly with $\sqrt{p_q (1 - p_q)}$.